 - Shares Kept Aside: 20% = 2,000,000

 Ultra-Sonic Inc. is registered and incorporated in Delaware as a C corporation, which gives the company a total of 10,000,000 shares of Common Stock outstanding.
 Each share would be issued at a price of $0.001 per share, with the total value of the company as $10,000.
-Mike & Tony create their cap table using the Eqvista application (which is FREE to use) to keep track of all the shares.
+Mike & Tony create their cap table using the Eqvista application to keep track of all the shares.

 After entering in all the data of the company, Mike and Tony organized their shareholdings all online with the Eqvista app.
 Here they can easily see how many shares and percent ownership they have.
 With this, they can keep all the details of their company up to date and organized, in real time.

 Now, as per the business plan, Mike and Tony had decided to keep aside 2,000,000 shares for using later on under the category of ESO.
 To keep the shares aside, he created the option class for the ESO pool, which appears in the cap table with the other shareholder ownership.